aleph-im/pyaleph/deployment/docker-build/README.md

 ## Start the dev environment

-Please refer to the installtation documentation for that: https://pyaleph.readthedocs.io/en/latest/guides/install.html#run-the-node-with-docker-compose
+Please refer to the installation documentation for that: https://pyaleph.readthedocs.io/en/latest/guides/install.html#run-the-node-with-docker-compose